 Sometimes just following a voice is grounding.
-A poem by Wendell Berry.
-Yet, ask yourself to stay present to the poem, allowing yourself to really hear it.
+Here is Wild Geese, a poem by Mary Oliver.
+Ask yourself to stay present to the poem itself, the tones, the syllables themselves, allowing yourself to really hear it.

 …that you may not have heard.
 Someone drew this site to my attention.